Three COVID-19 patients die in Dhaka Medical College fire | Science-Environment

 Three COVID-19 patients die in Dhaka Medical College fire

-Three COVID-19 patients died in a fire at the Intensive Care Unit of Dhaka Medical College Hospital (DMCH) here on Wednesday, according to media reports.
+Three COVID-19 patients died in a fire at the Intensive Care Unit of Dhaka Medical College Hospital (DMCH) here in the Bangaldeshi capital on Wednesday, according to media reports.

 "The fire broke out at the COVID-19 dedicated ICU facility on the third floor of DMCH's new building at around 8 am,'' Zia Rahman from the Fire Service and Civil Defence (FS&CD) headquarters told the Dhaka Tribune.